jakobniinja/quarkus-car-exchange/README.md

 21/8 interceptors and tricky, but i will find a way ;)

-26/8 Turns out we don't need to interceptors, JsonbTransient on the getter of the DTO did the trick ``
+26/8 Turns out we don't need to interceptors, JsonbTransient on the getter of the DTO did the trick 26/8 Added hashing with SCrypt for passwords, not hexa tho :/ ``